History

 Rally and Ride

-The planners of the rally decided not to let that buzz just fizzle out, and turned Bike Newton the event into Bike Newton the organization: Bike Newton was incorporated in June, 2009.
+The planners of the rally decided not to let that buzz just fizzle out, and turned Bike Newton the event into Bike Newton the organization.

 Bike Newton Is Awarded 501(c)3 Nonprofit Status

-Momentum really started to gather: In February 2010, Bike Newton was awarded 501(c)3 nonprofit status.
-In the first months of his first term, Mayor Warren appointed the Transportation Advisory Council (TAC), the first “Share the Road” signs were installed and the first miles of bike lanes were painted along Beacon and Walnut Streets (see image, above).
-It was time to let go of the Rally and Ride as the focal point, and turn the group’s energy to the many projects it had undertaken:
+In the first months of his first term, Mayor Warren appointed the Transportation Advisory Council (TAC), the first “Share the Road” signs were installed and the first miles of bike lanes were painted along Beacon and Walnut Streets (see image, below).
+It was also time to let go of the Rally and Ride as the focal point, and turn the group’s energy to the many projects it had undertaken, which include:

-- filing an application for the League of American Bicyclists’ Bicycle Friendly City certification,
+- Filing an application for the League of American Bicyclists’ Bicycle Friendly City certification

-- leading weekly group rides,
+- Leading weekly group rides

-- undertaking a bike rack survey with Newton Serves and getting more bike racks installed,
+- Undertaking a bike rack survey with Newton Serves and getting more bike racks installed

-- doing a bike count with Newton Serves to provide baseline numbers on various routes,
+- Doing a bike count with Newton Serves to provide baseline numbers on various routes

-- fostering a bike-sharing program at City Hall,
+- Fostering a bike-sharing program at City Hall

-- gathering city planners, police, Aldermen (as City Councilors were then known), and citizens for a March 2010 Bike Summit,
+- Gathering city planners, police, Aldermen (as City Councilors were then known), and citizens for a March 2010 Bike Summit

-- encouraging planning and engineering projects by local university students,
+- Encouraging planning and engineering projects by local university students

-- lobbying for bike paths,
+- Lobbying for bike paths

-- planning and lobbying for a Complete Streets plan for Needham Street,
+- Planning and lobbying for a Complete Streets plan for Needham Street

-- planning a safety curriculum with Newton Public Schools,
+- Planning a safety curriculum with Newton Public Schools

-- and updating the website.
+- Updating the website.

 A significant victory was the appointment of Lois Levin as Bicycle Coordinator, along with Alicia Bowman as Pedestrian Coordinator.
 These volunteer positions in City Hall provided citizens with contact people for all planning, transportation, and policy issues having to do with biking and walking.
 Now, Newton also has a comprehensive Bicycle Network Plan that will provide a basis for rapidly expanding Newton’s bicycle accommodations.